Walled city of Valletta © Mstyslav Chernov

 Malta Travel Guide

-Dubbed 'the open air museum of the Mediterranean', Malta is a compelling country, bursting with interesting historical sights and spectacular natural scenery.
-The country is comprised of three islands: Malta Island, the largest and most visited of the three; Gozo, famous for its gentle hills and tranquil atmosphere; and Comino, a small and isolated island with excellent water sport opportunities.
+Dubbed the open air museum of the Mediterranean, Malta is a compelling country bursting with interesting historical sights.
+The small country is comprised of three islands: Malta Island, the largest and most visited of the three; Gozo, famous for its gentle hills and tranquil atmosphere; and Comino, a small and isolated island with excellent water sport opportunities.

 Best time to visit Malta

-Malta has a typically Mediterranean climate, with hot, dry summers and cooler, wet winters.
-The best time to visit Malta is between April and October, though be warned that the sun can be fierce in July and August.
+Malta has a typically Mediterranean climate, with hot, dry summers, and cooler, wet winters.
+The best time to visit Malta is between April and October, and the high temperatures in July and August are soothed somewhat by sea breezes.
 Read more on Malta Climate and Weather.

 What to see in Malta